 A variety of sources including ACAS, CIPD and Oxford Economics agree that the approximate direct cost of recruiting a new employee is £5,000.
-If you were to consider all the associated costs, including getting the employee up to speed, this amount can climb as high as £30,000.
+If you were to consider all the associated costs, including getting the employee up to speed, sourcing them the required equipment, covering the cost of employers liability insurance, etc, then this amount can climb as high as £30,000.

 For this reason alone, it is worth spending some time on an effective induction plan to give new starters the best chance to hit the ground running and to keep your organisation running productively.

 Induction is the process that introduces newcomers to your organisation.
 Aspects of it may begin before the new starter has even arrived and ideally it will be the first thing they do.
 An induction may be brief, or it may span a few weeks or months depending on the complexity of the role and the nuances of your business or industry.

 Remember that starting a new job is a daunting prospect so do allow for initial nervousness and apprehension.
 A well prepared induction can help to put them at ease and make them a sponge for everything they need to learn about your business.

 Once a recruit has confirmed their acceptance of the role you may send an offer pack including:

 • offer letter

 If they have not already had one, you may also include a copy of the job description.

 This is a simple step to ensure that the new starter has been provided with all the basics they need to know about your organisation, including what your expectations will be of them on a day to day basis, before they have even walked through the door.

 The first bit of training every new employee needs is an introduction to health and safety in the workplace.
 This will include a fire safety and accident procedure.
 It may also include a DSE assessment manual handling training and any other safety training specific to the role.
 As GDPR comes into effect they should also be given data security training to make sure that your measures remain robust.